funnybunnyofdoom/Vintage-Story-Mods/README.md

 -fish and game: [FunnyBunnyofDOOM][DukePony]
         Block entity traps that "generate" animals.
 Minnow trap, crab trap, lobster trap, crayfish trap, rabbit trap, fox trap
         Should check for on grass placement and under skylight.
 Traps should not work indoors.

+-Calendar: